oracle-livelabs/apex/oci-document-understanding/1-configure-oci-keys/1-configure-oci-keys.md

    ![Add API Key](images/oci-login.png " ")

-2. Click **My Profile** at the top-right corner.
+2. Click **My Profile** at the top-right corner and select **User settings**.

     ![Profile Menu](images/profile.png " ")

-3. Under Resources at the bottom-left, select **API Keys** and  click **Add API Key**.
+3. Under **Resources** at the bottom-left, select **API Keys** and  click **Add API key**.

     ![Add API Key](images/api-keys.png " ")

-4. The Add API Key dialog is displayed.
-Select **Generate API Key Pair** to create a new key pair.
+4. The Add API key dialog is displayed.
+Select **Generate API key pair** to create a new key pair.

-5. Click **Download Private Key**.
+5. Click **Download private key**.
 A **.pem** file will be saved to your local device.
 You do not need to download the public key.

-   *Note: You will use this private key while configuring the web credentials in Oracle APEX in the upcoming lab.*
+   >*Note: You will use this private key while configuring the web credentials in Oracle APEX in the upcoming lab.*

 6. Click **Add**.

     ![Profile Menu](images/add-api-key.png " ")

-7. The key is added, and the Configuration File Preview is displayed.
+7. The key is added, and the Configuration file preview is displayed.
 Copy and save the configuration file snippet from the text box into a notepad.
 You will use this information to create Oracle APEX Web Credentials.

     ![Profile Menu](images/configuration-preview.png " ")